serena351/df_capstone/README.md

 ### **1. Prerequisites**
 - **Python** (version 3.11 or above)
 - **PostgreSQL** (with database and user access)
-- API key for RapidAPI
+- API key for Medium API

 ### **2. Setup Instructions**